 “Failure to file the form will result in additional penalties from the IRS which no one wants to have to pay,” Dayan says.

-For the 2020 tax year the form must filed by the extended deadline of May 17, 2021, when you file your return.
+For the 2022 tax year (which you’ll file in 2023), the form must filed by the standard deadline of April 18, 2023.
 If you don’t file by the deadline, the IRS applies a failure-to-file penalty of 5% of the unpaid taxes due for each month or part of a month your return is late.
 This penalty maxes out at 25% of your unpaid taxes.

 If you’ve determined that you owe the tax penalty or income tax on an early distribution after completing Form 5329, you’ll need to pay those when you file.
 Otherwise, you’ll face the failure-to-pay penalty.
 The failure-to-pay penalty is half of 1% of your unpaid taxes and it starts accruing the day after the tax filing deadline.